IBC Tooling

 If you click on the

-In the overview, you can find a list of all the chains the selected chain is connected to.
+In the peers section, you can find a list of all the chains the selected chain is connected to.
 When you click on a specific chain, you can see the channels between the selected chain and another chain:

 Now you have an overview for each channel, including: how much IBC volume is transferred between the chains through the individual channels; the number of transfers successfully transferred to and received from a particular zone; the balancing figure between inbound and outbound IBC transfers; the number of IBC transfers failed attributed to a particular pair of channels between zones; and the ratio of successfully completed transfers to all transfers with final status.

 There are canonical channels for ICS-20.
 All other channels will have been created accidentally by (inexperienced) relayers and hence have practically no transactions.

 Zones, you can find a list of the most active zones by IBC volume in USD: